-It's not SD WAN vs. SASE, but SD WAN and SASE
+It’s not SD-WAN vs. SASE, but SD-WAN and SASE

 Don’t be confused by false choices: It’s not SD WAN vs. SASE, but SD WAN and SASE.

 Many IT vendors are like the proverbial hardware store that only sells one kind of tool: when all you have is a hammer, every problem looks like a nail.
 Such vendors compulsively frame issues in ways that inevitably paint their product or service as the ideal solution, typically gliding over technical and categorical nuances and related products as they present a distorted view of an issue.
 We see this type of marketing deception in the remote networking business as companies focused on SASE pit their product as a successor or superior alternative to SD WAN, implicitly setting up a false dichotomy between the two.
-The question isn't whether organizations should deploy SD WAN or SASE, but when and how to deploy each.
+The question isn’t whether organisations should deploy SD WAN or SASE, but when and how to deploy each.

 Each technology in its place

 The canonical definition of SASE includes five functions, four of which provide security, with the fifth supplying network connectivity.
-Given that SASE focuses on securing the edge — indeed, "edge" is part of the acronym — the networking piece is typically delivered via SD WAN using whatever physical circuits are available at a particular location, however, SD WAN isn't required.
-For example, if an organization isn't concerned about home-based or hybrid employees (WFH) and has adequate MPLS coverage to its remote locations, the security features of SASE can be applied without an SD WAN.
-Indeed, an advantage of Forrester's SASE alternative, Zero Trust Edge model is that it doesn't conflate remote security with SD WAN and emphasizes the security elements of SASE.
+Given that SASE focuses on securing the edge — indeed, “edge” is part of the acronym — the networking piece is typically delivered via SD WAN using whatever physical circuits are available at a particular location, however, SD WAN isn’t required.
+For example, if an organisation isn’t concerned about home-based or hybrid employees (WFH) and has adequate MPLS coverage to its remote locations, the security features of SASE can be applied without an SD WAN.
+Indeed, an advantage of Forrester’s SASE alternative, Zero Trust Edge model is that it doesn’t conflate remote security with SD WAN and emphasises the security elements of SASE.

 SD WAN and SASE shouldn’t be considered competitive alternatives, but rather complementary and largely independent sets of capabilities that are best combined to create highly reliable, scalable, performant and secure remote connectivity solutions.
 SD WAN provides the network foundation that SASE builds upon with network, content and identity security services.